SUNY Orange, "If you have the dream, we have the way!"

 The Sustainability Committee will:

-• provide vision, guidance and advisement to the Director of Sustainability regarding the prioritization of initiatives contained in, and overall implementation of, the Sustainability Plan.
+1. Advise and collaborate with the Sustainability Coordinator regarding the prioritization of initiatives contained in, and overall implementation of, the Sustainability Plan.

-• promote sustainability at the College through whatever projects and initiatives the Committee and Director deem appropriate.
+2. Promote sustainability at the College through whatever projects and initiatives the Committee and Coordinator deem appropriate.
 Such projects could include the design and scheduling of events; posting of relevant information; supporting the development of new curricula; and any other such initiatives which further the goals stated in the Plan.

-• assist the Director in the development of such partnerships with other colleges, organizations and the community at large which would further the goals of the Plan.
+4. Assist the Coordinator in the development of such partnerships with relevant sectors of the College and with other colleges, organizations and the community at large which would further the goals of the Plan.

-• assist the Director in the development and implementation of evaluation strategies that would clearly and accurately gauge the success of all elements contained in the Plan.
+5. Assist the Coordinator in evaluating the success of all elements contained in the Plan.